uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)

-Virtualbox has released an M1/M2 version, which is in their beta testing stage (as of Dec 2022).
-We haven't tested it but it should work as intended.
+Virtualbox has released an M1/M2 version, which is in their beta testing stage (as of Feb 2023).
+We tried to install Kali on VirtualBox, but it failed (it did not recognised the iso file provided for installation).
+There are some guides for Ubuntu, so you may want to try if you really want to use VirtualBox.
-Once you have VirtualBox installed, download and install **Kali Linux** or **Ubuntu**.

 Now, go to [`Section 3.1.
 Installing Docker Desktop`](setting-up-your-laptop.md#3.1.-installing-docker-on-ubuntu-on-your-vm)